At the Edges of the West

 Razor clams sucked food

-from the foaming sand,
+from the foaming sands,

 for ten million years